-Focus our collective agreement negotiations on claims that address immediate issues like pay increases and changes to the existing Dirty Work Allowance.
-We would also like to introduce new entitlements that support the pay equity settlements, for example, the study leave fund.
+We're also focusing our collective agreement negotiations on claims that address immediate issues like pay increases and changes to the existing Dirty Work Allowance.
+We would also like to introduce new entitlements that support the pay equity settlements, for example the study leave fund.

 It’s time for support staff to build their collective power to make a real difference to their pay and working conditions.
 Sign on to make a difference and show your support.